adlnet/xAPI-Spec/xAPI.md

 ## 3.0 Metadata

 Metadata is additional information about the resource.
 It enables decision making, search, and discoverability
 within systems.
 In xAPI, metadata can be utilized in a variety of locations.
 The most common is within [Activity Definitions](#actdef)

 ### 3.1 IRI Requirements

 xAPI uses IRIs for identifiers.
 Using IRIs ensures uniqueness and promotes resolvability.
-The LRS and Activity each have responsibilities in regard to each IRI as outlined below.
+The LRS and Activity Provider each have responsibilities in regard to each IRI as outlined below.
 Activity Definitions have additional rules which can be found in [this section](#actdef).

 <a name="miscmeta"/>